Kawai-Senpai/PotatoDB/README.md

 def save(self, table_name=None):
 ```

 - **Description:** Saves the specified table to a JSON file in the set folder.
+(This method is called automatically after each operation.)
 - **Parameters:**
   - `table_name` (str): The name of the table to save.
 If `None`, all tables are saved.